siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/ServiceNow/usage.md

 5. To reference the REST Message within the Business Rule, ensure that the Advanced box is checked.Now, under the Advanced tab, a Script box can be seen.To retrieve the script required to call our REST Message, we must return to our Http Method, scroll down to Related Links, and select Preview Script Usage.From here, we copy and paste the script as is, and paste it over the `// Add your code here` text.

-6. Now our settings are complete.We can go into a Change Request item, change its approval status to Approved using the proper roles, and we can see that our REST call was made and our Deployment started in UrbanCode Deploy.
+6. Now our settings are complete.We can go into a Change Request item, change its approval status to Approved using the proper roles, and we can see that our REST call was made and our Deployment started in DevOps Deploy.

 ### Example: Check the status of a Change Request